HEADQUARTERS: East Wenatchee

 Education and Experience:

-A Master of Science degree in fish biology, aquatic sciences, or related field is required; or equivalent combination of education and experience to provide the necessary knowledge, skills, and abilities.
-Preference will be given to those candidates having at least five years of related work experience (e.g., Biological Opinions, monitoring and evaluation programs, HGMP and/or NEPA development, hatchery mitigation programs, and FERC license implementation).
-Experience working on or around large hydroelectric projects and anadromous fish production facilities is desirable, as is experience participating in multi-party collaborative processes.
+A Master of Science degree in fish biology, aquatic sciences, or related field, or combination of experience and education to provide the necessary knowledge, skills, and abilities.
+Preference will be given to those candidates having at least five years of related work experience (e.g., Biological Opinions, monitoring and evaluation programs, HGMP and/or NEPA development, hatchery monitoring and evaluation programs, and FERC license implementation).
+Experience working on or around large hydroelectric projects and anadromous fish hatchery production facilities is desirable, as is experience participating in multi-party collaborative processes.

 Safety: Demonstrates that safety is the top priority when performing any job duty or task; prioritizes personal safety and the safety of co-workers and the public.